michael-riddle/pupmod-simp-ds389/REFERENCE.md

 * [`ds389::instance`](#ds389--instance)
 * [`ds389::instance::attr::set`](#ds389--instance--attr--set): Modifies the running directory server configuration and restarts the service when necessary.
 NOTE: When calling this defined type as you fir
-* [`ds389::instance::dn::add`](#ds389--instance--dn--add): Creates the passed DN using the provided paramters  NOTE: When calling this defined type as you first set up an instance, you will need to pa
 * [`ds389::instance::selinux::port`](#ds389--instance--selinux--port): Consolidate selinux_port enable/disable logic
 * [`ds389::instance::service`](#ds389--instance--service): Configure an instance service